n30w/fhb-msc-tools/README.md

-# Automation Tools for Merchant Services
+# Merchant Services Conversion 2023 - Automation Tools

 This repository contains various AutoHotkey (AHK), Python, Javascript (JS), Bash, Powershell, and Visual Basic (VBA) scripts that enable quick and semi-automated updates, creations, and deletions of Salesforce data.
 It also provides the user with tools that speed up the process of finding merchant information through hotkeys.
 This project was created for aiding the Merchant Conversion Process at FHB in 2023.

----

 ## Program Structure